codethesouth/VehicleBeacon/README.md

 ## Functionality
 This app uses Google Location Services API to request high-precision location updates.
 When it receives a location update, the service will issue a HTTP POST to the trolley-tracker-api endpoint.

+## This application will need to be rewritten as the Google Play Service API has changed and has been deprecated!